(Photo From: malaysiainfocus.com)

 To this end, a regional, or possibly a GCC central bank, much like the US Federal Reserve in Washington DC, could be established to serve as a common forum and meeting place for the existing central banks, which would continue to have the same functions and accountabilities as they now possess.

 A regional central bank would serve as a common forum and meeting place for the region’s existing central banks, leaving the existing banks to continue performing their current functions and maintaining the accountabilities that they now possess.
+A monthly digest could be assembled, and the new mechanism would facilitate a common GCC currency initially planned for 2010 but the deadline was abandoned earlier this year.

 The Gulf monetary union project, designed to emulate the euro zone, has been delayed by old political rivalries as certain states are concerned not to give too much sway to Saudi Arabia, the largest Arab economy and the world's top oil exporter.